 - For Recursive Modification, leave at the default, which is Apply All Settings to This Folder Only.

 - Change the setting as needed.
-The following access settings are available:
+The following access settings are all available to level

 - Access Group*: Sets the group that has the ability to access and edit the content within, as well as creating new pages and sections (depending on template settings), and uploading files (depending on user settings)